LewisLabUCSD/CORSPOTS/README.md

 ## Notes to the reader

 We do not provide all of the data in this repository.
-This repository acts as a representaion of produces taken during the COR-SPOTS workflow and allows for analogous studies to be conducted.
+This repository acts as a representaion of procedures taken during the COR-SPOTS workflow and allows for analogous studies to be conducted.
 Please contact us regarding questions about the data for this study.

 Public query of STRING-DB through HTTP requests can take some time.
 As stated in the STRING-DB docs you may download the entire dataset by signing the academic license agreement.